Fearless (1993 film): Plot

 The media call Max "The Good Samaritan" in news reports.
-The boy Max sat next to, Byron, publicly thanks him in television interviews, for the way he comforted passengers while the plane fell out of control during the crash.
-Max is a hero.
+The boy Max sat next to, Byron, publicly thanks him in television interviews.
+For the way he comforted passengers while the plane fell out of control during the crash, Max is considered a hero.

 Max avoids the press and becomes distant from Laura and his son Jonah.
-His persona is radically changed.
-He is preoccupied with his new perspective on life following his near-death experience.
-He begins drawing abstract pictures of the crash.
+His persona is radically changed, and he is preoccupied with his new perspective on life following the near-death experience.
+Max begins drawing abstract pictures of the crash.
 As he survived without injury, he thinks himself invulnerable to death.

-Because of his confidence, Dr. Perlman encourages Max to meet with another survivor, Carla Rodrigo, whose infant was held in her lap while the plane fell.
-Carla struggles with survivor's guilt, and is traumatized for not holding onto him tightly enough, although she was following the flight attendant's instructions.
+Because of his confidence, Dr. Perlman encourages Max to meet with fellow survivor Carla Rodrigo, whose infant was held in her lap while the plane fell.
+She struggles with survivor's guilt, and is traumatized for not holding onto him tightly enough, although she was following the flight attendant's instructions.

 Max and Carla develop a close friendship.
 He helps her to get past the trauma, to free herself from guilt, deliberately crashing his car to show that it was physically impossible for any person to hold onto anything due to the forces of the crash.

 Attorney Steven Brillstein encourages Max to exaggerate testimony, to maximize the settlement offer from the airline.
-Max reluctantly agrees when he is confronted with Nan's financial predicament as a widow.
+He reluctantly agrees when he is confronted with Nan's financial predicament as a widow.

 Cognitive dissonance spurs Max to a panic attack.
 He runs out of the office, to the roof of the building.
 He climbs onto the roof's edge.
 As Max stands on the ledge, looking down at the streets below, his panic subsides.
 He rejoices in fearlessness.
 Laura finds Max on the ledge.
-He is spinning around on the ledge with his overcoat billowing across his face.
+He is spinning on it, with his overcoat billowing across his face.

-Brillstein arrives at the Klein home to celebrate the airline's settlement offer.
-He brings a fruit basket.
+Brillstein arrives at the Kleins' to celebrate the airline's settlement offer, bringing a fruit basket.
 Max eats one of the strawberries.
 This time he experiences an allergic reaction.
 Max is resuscitated by Laura and survives.
 He recovers his emotional connection to his family, to the world and to the reality of yet another chance at life.